sjitech/sji-android-screen-capture/README.md

 <b>
 New: We will enhance performance to 30 frames/second full screen in about 2 months, for android 4.2~4.4.
 No root needed, just use adb.</b>

-<b>For private reason, we'v closed this project, if you are interested with this project or asking for bussiness support please contact osexp2003@gmail.com, Feel free to feedback with English/日本語/中国語!</b>

 <br>
 New 2014/09/15: Support IE, mobile chrome/firefox.... theoretically all browsers<br>